Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Rear Picatinny offers another spot to slap stuff on.

-You can even attach Sig-style stocks.
-Of course, a triangle folding stock works perfectly for the AK appearance.
+You can attach Sig-style stocks using the vertical Picatinny rail on the rear of the receiver.
+Of course, a triangle folding stock works perfectly for the AK appearance, too.

 The SAM7K-44 ain’t a cheap gun.
-But, if you want an SBR, it’s the best route to take.
+But, if have the dough to build an SBR, it’s the best route to take.

 at Optics Planet